Reparations (transitional justice)

+Negotiations about war reparations, July 26, 1947.

-Reparations are broadly understood as compensation given for an abuse or injury.
-The colloquial meaning of reparations has changed substantively over the last century.
-In the early 1900s, reparations were interstate exchanges (see war reparations) that were punitive mechanisms determined by treaty and paid by the surrendering side of a conflict, such as the World War I reparations paid by Germany and its allies.
-Reparations are now understood as not only war damages but also compensation and other measures provided to victims of severe human rights violations by the parties responsible.
-The right of the victim of an injury to receive reparations and the duty of the party responsible to provide them have been secured by the United Nations.
+Reparations are broadly understood as compensation provided for an abuse or injury.
+The colloquial meaning of the term has changed substantially over the past century.
+In the early twentieth century, reparations generally referred to interstate transfers imposed as punitive measures following armed conflict (see war reparations), as determined by treaty and paid by the defeated party, such as the reparations required of Germany and its allies after World War I.

+In contemporary usage, reparations may include war-related damages and restitution, rehabilitation, satisfaction, and guarantees of non-repetition provided to victims of human rights violations by those responsible.
+The right of victims to obtain reparations, and the corresponding obligation of responsible parties to provide them, have been recognized in international law, including through instruments adopted by the United Nations.
+However, the recognition is limited to gross violations of international human rights law and serious violations of International humanitarian law.
-In transitional justice, reparations are measures taken by the state to redress gross and systematic violations of human rights law or humanitarian law through the administration of some form of compensation or restitution to the victims.
-Of all the mechanisms of transitional justice, reparations are unique because they directly address the situation of the victims.
-Reparations, if well designed, acknowledge victims' suffering, offer measures of redress, as well as some form of compensation for the violations suffered.
-Reparations can be symbolic as well as material.
-They can be in the form of public acknowledgement of or apology for past violations, indicating state and social commitment to respond to former abuses.

-Proponents of reparations assert that in order to be effective, reparations must be employed alongside other transitional justice measures such as prosecutions, truth-seeking, and institutional reform.
-Such mechanisms ensure that compensatory measures are not empty promises, temporary stopgap measures, or attempts to buy the silence of victims.
+In transitional justice, reparations are measures undertaken by a state to redress gross and systematic violations of international human rights law or international humanitarian law.
+Among transitional justice mechanisms, reparations are distinctive in that they directly address the circumstances and needs of the victims.
+When effectively designed, reparations acknowledge victims' suffering, provide redress, and may include compensation for harms endured.
+Reparations may be both material and symbolic.
+Material reparations can include financial compensation, restitution of property, or access to services, while symbolic measures may take the form of public acknowledgments or official apologies for past violations, reflecting a state and societal commitment to address prior abuses.
+Proponents of reparations argue that to be effective, they must be employed alongside other transitional justice measures, including criminal prosecutions, truth-seeking initiatives, and institutional reforms.
+These complementary mechanisms help ensure that reparations do not amount to empty promises, temporary stopgap measures, or attempts to secure victims' silence through compensation alone.

 Types

-The legal concept of reparation has two components: the right of the victim of an injury to receive reparation, and the duty of the party responsible for the injury to provide redress.
-Reparations can be sought by individuals through judicial systems, or they can be policies introduced by the state to address the concerns or needs of a wider populace.
-While the first strategy is instrumental in creating legal precedent, the second is a more efficient way to recognize the concerns of more people.
+The legal concept of reparation has two components: the victim's right to receive reparation for an injury and the responsible party's duty to provide redress.
+Individuals can seek reparations through judicial systems, or reparations can be provided through policies introduced by the state to address the concerns or needs of a wider populace.
+While the first strategy is instrumental in creating legal precedent, the second is considered more efficient.

 The United Nations Basic Principles and Guidelines on the Right to a Remedy and Reparation for Victims of Gross Violations of International Human Rights Law and Serious Violations of International Humanitarian Law describes five formal categories of reparations: restitution, compensation, rehabilitation, satisfaction, and guarantees of non-repetition.